Joey305/autodock-WEBSERVER/README.md

 ### Manual validation checklist

-If you do not have all scientific executables installed locally, at least verify the web app flow manually:
+If all scientific executables are not available locally, a lightweight browser workflow check is still useful:

 1. Start the app.
 2. Open `http://127.0.0.1:5050`.